 Non-registered users having a lower account balance of $15,000 and below will be charged a CAD fee of $25 each quarter along with taxes.

 - Clients holding RSP (which includes LRIF, LIF, LIRA and RRIF) with BMO InvestorLine.
 It also includes clients making a couple or more of ‘commissionable trades’ within six months.

 Free exempt accounts:

 Accounts open lesser than 180 days

-It is easy to transfer account to BMO InvestorLine from another broker.
+It is easy to transfer an account to BMO InvestorLine from another broker.
 Complete Authorization to the Transfer Account form and contact the professionals to get the BMO InvestorLine Forms, which is part of the application form.
-Once done, transfer of cash and designated securities is done from the other broker.
-Transfers may take about 2 to 6 weeks time to process.

 How to send across security certificates?

 Recommended method to send securities is by priority post or through courier, taking about 2 to 3 days for delivery.
 They can also be sent through registered mail, but with longer delivery time, taking about 2 weeks.

 The transferring institution charges related fees, which might vary depending upon the institution, investment type held, account size and type, if the transfer is partial or full, etc.